 How could I have missed this?
 For years I lived right across from Beacon Hill Park!
 I celebrated their fabulous meadows every spring.
-Daffodils & tulips in March & April; later the camas meadows in May….
-But somehow this Fawn Lily meadow had eluded me – until now!
+Daffodils & tulips in March & April; later, the camas meadows in May….
+But somehow, this Fawn Lily meadow had eluded me – until now!

-I first became aware of native fawn lily when a naturalist pointed them out during a spring wildflower walk around Elk Lake.
+I first became aware of native fawn lilies when a naturalist pointed them out during a spring wildflower walk around Elk Lake.
 The fawn lilies grow along the forest edges of the walking paths there.
 I was particularly charmed by the leaf pattern: dappled spots just like the back of a fawn.
 (Aw… Bambi flowers…)

 Of course, when we planned our move to the Richmond house, it was IMPORTANT to bring some of those fawn lilies with me to the next yard.